 It has taken this long to put into words our gratitude for your generous grant to our precious child, Oseghale.
 This has made it possible for him to continue receiving his ABA Therapy.
 From the bottom of our hearts, we say thank you.

 Thank you so much to all the board members, donors and staff of this wonderful organization who has shown and continues to show dedication towards helping families with Autism.
-You all have made our lives much easier as our prayers have been answered through ACT-TODAY and we are grateful for this awesome gift.
+You all have made our lives much easier as our prayers have been answered through Autism Care Today and we are grateful for this awesome gift.

 God bless you all for giving us hope.

 Leo is really loving his iPad, thanks so much for enriching his life!

 There are so many speech activities for him to learn from and that are also fun for him to participate in.
 He hasn’t forgotten to use his iPad daily since he’s received it.
 There are a lot of free apps which is very convenient for us.
 We look forward to a very fun learning experience.